AREADNE 2010 Logo dot clear AREADNE 2010

 Visa Requirements

 Centre on Ridge The schedule for the four-day conference follows the Greek lifestyle of having a long lunch, afternoons free for siestas or swimming, and a late dinner.
-To encourage participants to stay for the entire event, the detailed speaker schedule will not be available until the conference, even to the speakers.
-Please take the information below as a guideline, as the details for each day may change as arrangements are finalized.
+To encourage participants to stay for the entire event, the detailed speaker and poster schedule will not be available until the conference, even to the speakers.

 All attendees should plan to arrive on Santorini by Wednesday, 16 June 2010, and to stay through the following Monday.